-But neighbors and environmental groups have been distrustful of the company’s motives, suspecting that what it characterizes as efforts to diversity operations are actually a veiled attempt to expand fossil fuel handling at the site.
-Portland city leaders have looked for ways to tighten oversight of Zenith, and project opponents are hoping the city can use its authority to stop Zenith’s crude oil operations.
+Neighbors and environmental groups have been distrustful of the company's motives, suspecting that what it characterizes as efforts to diversify operations are actually a veiled attempt to expand fossil fuel handling at the site.
+Portland city leaders have looked for ways to tighten oversight of Zenith, and project opponents are hoping the city can use its authority to stop Zenith's crude oil operations.

 According to Zenith, the pipes would be used to handle renewable fuels like biodiesel and ethanol, as well as "a liquid intermediate that will be used to make adhesive for the manufacture of plywood and particle board."

 "This project is not related to crude oil in any way," the company's project manager wrote twice in one letter to city officials.

 The pipes would have to cross NW Front Avenue to reach the McCall dock on the Willamette River, and that requires city approval.